microsoft/TypeScript-Website/packages/handbook-v1/en/declaration files/Library Structures.md

 We'll give hints on how to identify structure both based on its _usage_ and its _code_.
 Depending on the library's documentation and organization, one might be easier than the other.
 We recommend using whichever is more comfortable to you.

+## Step by step example

+As worked out by looking at jquery. or something else popular.

+1. Find the documentation.
+How do you obtain it, how do you make it available?

+   Does that give you enough information to choose a structure?

+2. Work out an example usage of the library.

+   I hope you know how to use your library.

+3. If that fails, try looking at the code (I GUESS).

+   Javascript is crazy

+Interlude on commonjs vs global vs ES (though that last is a whole can of worms)

+## One-liners for different DTS overviews

+Maybe not one-liners, but tiny examples with links to the full pages.

 ## Global Libraries